 Film grain

-Film grain is that tiny buzzing pattern that gives movies the "film look".
-Here's an example from the Casablanca movie.
+Film grain is the subtle, textured pattern that often gives movies a distinct "film look."
+To illustrate, I've included an example from the movie Casablanca.

 If you're a professional video editor who knows how to do post-processing, we recommend disabling this setting because you can always add extra film grain in your favorite video editing software where you will have better control over the intensity of grain.